rlhadas/dtldiameter/README.md

 ### From the Command Line:

+This program has three flags: `-c`, `-r`, and `-t`.
+Exactly one of these must be present when the program is run for it o function.

 #### Single Files

 To calculate a single diameter on the command line, use the following command: